 - Extra layers of head protection

 - Increments for strap adjustments - if increments for strap adjustments are small, this is safer as it allows the straps to be adjusted to suit the child perfectly

 Can the harness straps be adjusted without having to un-thread and re-thread the straps?
 Is it easy to adjust the headrest?
 Is it easy to install the base to the car, whether by the seat belt method or the ISOFix method of installation?

 Comfort for baby

-Can the capsule recline when it is out of the car, on the pram or on the floor, so the baby can lie flat and comfortable?
+Can the capsule recline when it is out of the car, on the pram or on the floor, so that the baby can lie flat and comfortably?
 Is the seat fabric luxurious?
 Is there enough padding?
-How about sun protection, does the capsule have a large canopy and is it UPF50+?
+How about sun protection - does the capsule have a large canopy and is it UPF50+?

 0 to 6 months, or 0 to 12 months?
 Can it lie flat so that it is suitable for sleeping for periods of more than 2 hours?